 The Jokisivu Gold Mine(“Jokisivu”) is located approximately 8 kilometres southwest of the Huittinen town centre, some 40 kilometres southwest of the Vammala Plant in southern Finland.

 Jokisivu comprises two deposits, Kujankallio and Arpola that are approximately 200 metres apart.
-It became Dragon Mining’s second operating mine in Finland, with open-pit mining of the Kujankallio deposit commencing in 2009 and underground development commencing in 2010.
+Dragon Mining commenced open-pit mining of the Kujankallio deposit in 2009 and underground development in 2010.
 The Arpola deposit was mined by open-pit methods in 2011, with underground development commencing in 2014.

 The Jokisivu deposits represent structurally controlled orogenic gold systems located within the Palaeoproterozoic Vammala Migmatite Belt.
 Gold mineralisation at both Kujankallio and Arpola is hosted within relatively undeformed and unaltered diorite, in 1 to 5 metre wide shear zones that are characterised by laminated, pinching and swelling quartz veins.

-The Kujankallio deposit has been shown by drilling to extend to 520 metres in depth, the Arpola deposit is defined by drilling over a 300 metre vertical extent from surface.
+The Kujankallio deposit has been shown by drilling to extend 590 metres in depth, the Arpola deposit is defined by drilling over a 310 metre vertical extent from surface.
 Both deposits remain open with depth and partially along strike.

 Production from the Jokisivu Gold Mine commenced with open-pit mining of the near surface portion of the Kujankallio deposit in September 2009.
 A portal for the decline was established at the eastern most end of the open-pit at a depth of 35 metres.